fuzziqersoftware/sharedstructures/README.md

 Currently, the lock wait algorithm will check periodically if the process holding the lock is still alive.
 If the holding process has died, the waiting process will "steal" the lock from that process and repair the allocator's internal data structures.
 This may be slow for large data structures, since it involves walking the entire list of allocated regions.

-HashTable is not necessarily consistent in case of a crash, though this will be fixed in the future.
-For now, be wary of using a HashTable if a process crashed while operating on it.
+HashTable and PriorityQueue are not necessarily consistent in case of a crash, though this will be fixed in the future.
+For now, be wary of using a HashTable or PriorityQueue if a process crashed while operating on it.

 PrefixTree and Queue are always consistent and doesn't need any extra repairs after a crash.
 However, some memory in the pool may be leaked if a process crashes while operating on the structure, and there may be some extra (empty) nodes left over.
 These nodes won't be visible to reads, and in the case of PrefixTree, the empty nodes will be deleted or reused when a write operation next touches them.